mohi2006august/ACMVJIT/README.md

 # ACM VJIT Student Chapter Website

-Welcome to the official repository for the **ACM VJIT Student Chapter** website.
+Welcome to the unofficial repository for the **ACM VJIT Student Chapter** website.
 This project is a modern, high-performance web application designed to showcase the community, events, and leadership of the chapter with premium UI aesthetics and fluid animations.

 ## 🚀 Tech Stack